Last updated 23rd March, 2025

 Having old guttering removed and replaced with new fitting and downpipes is not overly complicated, but since it involves working at a height, it's very important to take safety concerns into consideration.

+Upon the guttering being removed, it may be discovered that the fascia board is damaged.
+This can be the result of rot or weathering over many years.
 It's also possible that upon unscrewing the old gutter brackets, an individual has unknowingly damaged the fascia board in the process.

 Either way, such a discovery would mean that all roofline products may need to be replaced simultaneously, which will bring up costs significantly.

-There is also a risk that when removing the fascia boards, the bottom roof tiles could be damaged, so it's worth keeping that in mind when it comes to budgeting!
+There is also a risk that when removing the fascia boards, the bottom roof tiles could be damaged, so it's worth keeping that in mind when it comes to budgeting.

 While your guttering may not yet need to be replaced, you may decide that it is worth your time and money having your roof cleaned alongside getting your guttering fixed.

-To have a roof moss treatment performed outside of London will cost about £400 to £600 for a small, detached house, £550 to £750 for a semi-detached house or £800 to £1000 for a large, detached house.
+For example, to have a roof moss treatment performed outside of London will cost about £400 to £600 for a small, detached house, £550 to £750 for a semi-detached house or £800 to £1000 for a large, detached house.

 If you live in London or the southeast of England, this same job will cost around £550 to £750 for a small, detached house, £750 to £950 for a semi-detached house or £800 to £1200 for a large, detached house.